zhaoshenzhai/mathwiki/Notes/metric_space.md

 \end{fact}

+For sufficient conditions for a topological space $X$ to be metrizable.

 # Classes of Metric Spaces

 A metric space $X$ is _complete_ if every Cauchy sequence $(x_n)$ in $X$ converges.